 Several credit card companies offer some form of travel protection against issues like lost luggage and travel cancellation.
 Determine what coverage you already have that may cover you abroad before purchasing additional protection.

-2. The Trip’s Overall Expense Justify the Cost of Insurance?
+2. Does the Trip’s Overall Expense Justify the Cost of Insurance?

 You compare prices and coverage for other insurance policies, right?
 Travel insurance should be no different.
 Check with travel agents, insurance agents and online booking sites, then compare policies and prices before purchasing travel insurance.

-When deciding if travel insurance is worth it, you need to understand the terms and conditions.
+When deciding if buying a travel insurance plan is worth it, you need to understand the terms and conditions.
 Make sure the policy covers the full cost of nonrefundable trip arrangements and understand any exclusions.
 For instance, some policies don’t cover medical emergencies related to pre-existing conditions.
 Others may not cover injuries related to adventure sports or travel to certain destinations.

-5. How Often You Travel
+5. Do You Travel Often?

 If you travel a lot, consider annual coverage.
 Annual plans are best for travelers who take multiple global trips, and prices are based on estimated number of trips, average length of travel and coverage options.
 Several companies offer annual travel insurance that provides worldwide coverage for 12 months.

-These plans are more economical than stand-alone policies — and more convenient than purchasing new policies for each trip — but there are limitations.
+These plans are more economical than standalone policies — and more convenient than purchasing new policies for each trip — but there are limitations.
 For example, most annual plans offer limited coverage for trip cancellation and interruption.

 Travel insurance can provide essential protection in cases of accident and emergency, but it’s not needed for all travel.
 Knowing when you need a policy — and what to look for — can give you peace of mind on your next trip.
 If you do purchase travel insurance, keep written confirmation of the policy (including receipt) accessible and a print copy with you.

-Find Out if You Need Travel Insurance
+Find Out If You Need Travel Insurance

 Your local Farm Bureau agent can help you figure out if travel insurance is worth it for your trip so you can focus on the fun.